The Effect of 401k Eligibility on Financial Wealth

 library(ddml)

-dat <- read_dta("http://dmlguide.github.io/assets/dta/PVW_data.dta")
+dat <- read_dta("https://dmlguide.github.io/assets/dta/PVW_data.dta")

 set.seed(20241111)